GitSquared/sherlock-js/README.md

  - `--version` or `-v`: Print version
  - `--name user` or `-n user`: Specify a username to search for (remove interactive prompt)
  - `--batch` or `-b`: Output results in raw minified JSON
- - `--output file.txt` or `-o file.txt`: Print minified JSON results in a file
+ - `--output res.json` or `-o res.json`: Print minified JSON results in a file